enova/tokyo/src/jwalker/README.md

 #### Acknowledgment

-A portion of the example JSON object in the test set was taken from [json.org](http://json.org/example.html)
+A portion of the test-data was taken from [json.org](http://json.org/example.html).